 CPT code 82306 is a vitamin D blood test, and it is performed to measure the level of 25 (OH) D in the subject’s blood.
 If the vitamin D level is not regular, it may cause nutritional disorders, organ damage, and bone disorders.
 And other medical-related problems may develop in the subject (patient).

-Vitamin D is an essential nutrient in the human body and is required for healthy teeth and bones.
+Vitamin D is an essential nutrient in the human body for healthy teeth and bones.

 Vitamin D has two main types, including vitamin D2 and vitamin D3.

 - Vitamin D2 is found in milk, cereals, and dairy products.

 - Vitamin D3 is produced by the human body when exposed to the sun.
 Moreover, vitamin D3 also occurs in foods like eggs and fish (tuna, mackerel, and salmon).